-The next two posts are intimately tied together and should be read at the same time to understand the methodologies presented.
+The next two posts are intimately tied together and should be read in close proximity of each other to understand the methodologies presented.

 Risk Assessment and Key Indicator methodologies are two approaches utilized in differential monitoring systems for generating an abbreviated inspection by only looking at a core set of rules based upon statistical predictor or risk assessment algorithms.
 In this post the matrix (pictured below) utilized to generate these core sets of rules are depicted and with a matrix that determines their respective validation status based upon subsequent studies.